CMCD1996/Portfolio/academia.md

 [![Project Outline](/assets/images/finance-honours.png)]({{ site.url }}/downloads/cmcd398-research-essay.pdf)

-Traditional data science models minimise a loss function calculating the difference between realised observations & predicted outcomes.
-Portfolio managers seek to maximise excess returns from trading strategies while diversifying idiosyncratic risk.
-One trading strategy portfolio managers deploy is trading long-short hedge portfolios.
+Data science models tend to minimise a loss function calculating the difference between realised observations & predicted outcomes.
+Portfolio managers seek to use trading strategies to maximise excess returns while diversifying idiosyncratic risk.
+A long-short hedge portfolio is one of these strategies.

 I reconfigured a neural network to use a hedge portfolio loss function to maximise excess returns of one month lead long-short hedge portfolios.

-Analysis tested the reconfigured model's ability to generate statistically and economically significant results, outperforming standard configurations while aligning with a portfolio manager's main objectives.
+Analysis tested the reconfigured model's ability to generate statistically and economically significant results, outperformance from standard configurations, and alignment with a portfolio manager's mandate.
+Hypothetically,

+1. arg max $$f(x) = $$ arg min $$-f(x)$$
+2. A hedge portfolio loss function will not outperform standard minimisation functions.

 ### Data

-[Jensen et al. (2021)](https://github.com/bkelly-lab/ReplicationCrisis) published a global factor dataset using [CRSP](https://crsp.org) and [Compustat](https://www.spglobal.com/marketintelligence/en/?product=compustat-research-insight) by S&P Global.
+I use a dataset published by [Jensen et al. (2021)](https://github.com/bkelly-lab/ReplicationCrisis) published a global factor dataset using [CRSP](https://crsp.org) and [Compustat](https://www.spglobal.com/marketintelligence/en/?product=compustat-research-insight) by S&P Global.
 The dataset is comprised of individual firm-year observations across countries with a 1-month holding period factor for each characteristic.
-ON a high level:
+Factors calculated as follows:

 1. For each country and month, stocks are sorted into terciles for each characteristic.
 2. Factors are defined by high-tercile returns minus low-tercile returns to align with a zero cost investment strategy.
-Each factors alpha calculated by an OLS regression on a constant and region's market return.
+Each factors' alpha is calculated using an Ordinary least squares (OLS) regression on a constant and region's market return.
 3. Factors are clustered by signing factors and equally weighting returns of a factors within a specific cluster.

 Effectively, each factor is the contribution the characteristic would make to excess returns to a portfolio if included in a long-short zero net investment strategy.
-I leverage this dataset, forming Long-short portfolios between the top and bottom terciles assuming zero-cost investment strategies.

 ### Model Architecture